OgetoOndicho/OgetoOndicho/README.md

 I'm Gifton Ondicho Ogeto.
 A pasionate Data Scientist with a deep flair for numbers, data and tech.

 ## About Me
-- I am a Data Scientist with a strong background in Statistics, Data Analytics, Machine Learning and Cloud Computing.
+- I am a Data Analyst and an aspiring Machine Learning Engineer.
+My expertise is grounded from a solid foundation in Statistics, Math and Tech.
 I thrive in leveraging my technical expertise to derive insights from raw data thereby driving innovative solutions and informed decision making processes to complex challenges.

 ## Tech Stack Skills
 1. Python